Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 Is there a minimum grade point average required for an interview?

 There is no minimum GPA, however preferred applicants have an overall GPA and a prerequisite GPA of 3.0 or greater.
 Competitive applicants who meet a minimum 3.5 cumulative GPA and above, possess strong communication and interpersonal skills, and have a general knowledge of the field of pharmacy are the most sought-after candidates.
 Unfortunately, CUSP is unable to interview all qualified applicants.

 How do I know if I am selected for a CUSP interview?

 You will receive email updates through PharmCAS as your application moves through the review process.
 If you are selected for an interview, you will receive an email invitation through PharmCAS at least two weeks prior to the interview date.

 What should I expect during the CUSP interview?

-The interview consists of two parts: the oral interview and a group session.
+The interview consists of three parts: the oral interview, a group session, and a group presentation.
 The purpose of the interview day is to assess your oral communication skills, teamwork skills, critical thinking skills, leadership attributes and your motivation or potential to be a pharmacist.

 Can I reschedule my CUSP interview appointment?

 Yes, if you notify us ahead of time.
 However, if you miss your assigned interview or arrive late, your application may be canceled.
 However, under some rare circumstances, such as a medical emergency, the CUSP Admission Committee will make an exception.
 If you know you will be attending an important event or studying abroad during one of CUSP's interview sessions, please inform us early so that we will not schedule your interview during that time.